adamnfish/18xxpert/README.md

     $ npm run build

-This will create a `docs` directory containing the production files, suitable for use with GitHub Pages.
+This will create a `build` directory containing the production files.

+## end-to-end tests

+The project contains end-to-end tests that use a browser to go through a typical user journey.

+    $ npm run e2e

+This will exercise the app's features, and generate a test report that includes screenshots.